moews/gaussbock/README.md

 ### Quickstart guide

+Only three inputs are required by Gaussbock: The list of parameter ranges, each as a tuple with the lower and upper limit for each parameter (`parameter_ranges`), the handle for a posterior function to evaluate samples (`posterior_evaluation`), and the required number of posterior samples in the output (`output_samples`).
 The required and optional inputs are listed below, with _D_ denoting the dimensionality of the parameter estimation problem (the number of parameters).

 <br></br>